GSCGomes/PONG/README.md

 [HEADER.vhd](HEADER.vhd) | This file contains the constants used in almost all of the previous files, such as the size of the players, size of the screen, size of the ball, etc.

 ## Improvement
-Even though this project was more then enough to complete the discipline, it still has much room for improvement.
+Even though this project was more than enough to complete the discipline, it still has much room for improvement.
 I'm leaving below some new functionalities that would enrich this project.
 * One player mode
 * Ball with increasing velocity throughout the game (right now the ball has a contant velocity, only its direction changes with the collisions)
 * Better graphics